Study in Russia

 Support for applying to University in Russia

 With a long standing tradition in high quality education, Russian degrees are widely recognised world-wide.
 Russia has been making a lot of progress recently to internationalise its higher education system.
-With approximately 450 state-accredited universities, Russia offers a diverse range of programmes.
-General Universities focus on scientific studies, Applied Science Universities are practice orientated and colleges for art, film and music are great if you’re passion lies in artistic subjects.
+With approximately 450 state-accredited universities.
+If you are looking to study in Russia there are a diverse range of programmes.
+General Russian Universities focus on scientific studies.
+Applied Science Universities are practice orientated.
+Finally colleges for art, film and music are great if you’re passion lies in artistic subjects.

 Compared to other European countries, the cost of studying in Russia is low.
-This is due to the government subsidising fees for international students by up to 70%.
-The tuition and accommodation fees in a student hostel can be as low as £2,000 per academic year, depending on the course language, chosen specialty and university.
+This is due to the government subsidising Russia University fees for international students by up to 70%.
+The tuition and accommodation fees in a student hostel can be as low as £2,000 per academic year.
+Depending on the course language, chosen specialty and university.
 This can be particularly appealing for courses such as medicine which can be prohibitively expensive in Europe and the US.

-As an international student, you will be required to undergo pre-course training.
-If your academic achievement is outstanding, you can apply for a scholarship to cover your tuition fees, accommodation and medical insurance.
+As an international student you will be required to undergo pre-course training at a Russian University.
+If your academic achievement is outstanding.
+You can apply for a scholarship to cover your tuition fees, accommodation and medical insurance.

-Whilst there are many courses taught in English you can also study in Russian, with many universities offer a 1 year preparatory course to enable you to quickly reach the required standard.
-If you do want to study in English the good news here is that there are no IELTS or TOEFL entry requirements.
+Whilst there are many courses taught in English you can also study in Russian.
+Many Russian universities offer a 1 year preparatory course to enable you to quickly reach the required standard.
+If you do want to study in Russia in English the good news is that there are no IELTS or TOEFL entry requirements.

-You will need a visa to study in Russia and once you have accepted a place at your chosen university, they will file a student visa application on your behalf.
-This will last for 3 months and once you’re in the country, you will need to apply for an extension if you’re planning to study for longer than this period.
+You will need a visa to study in Russia and once you have accepted by a Russia university, they will file a student visa application on your behalf.
+This will last for 3 months.
+Once you’re in the country, you will need to apply for an extension if you’re planning to study for longer than this period.